SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/doc/src/manual/configuring.rst

 Viewing target dependencies
 ===========================

-The ``deps`` target can be used to display a list of the target dependencies for a given target.
+The :hlm-t:`deps` target can be used to display a list of the target dependencies for a given target.
 See the `manual page`_ for more information.
-Also the ``execlist`` command works in a similar way but shows a dialog showing a separated list of all the dependent targets and then just the top-level of dependencies, to help with continuing a build on the command line.
+Also the :hlm-t:`execlist` command works in a similar way but shows a dialog showing a separated list of all the dependent targets and then just the top-level of dependencies, to help with continuing a build on the command line.

 .. _`manual page`: ../api/helium/target-deps.html